-The Student Success Center is located on the second floor of Miller Hall and includes the following services.
+The Student Success Center is located in the library and includes the following services.
 For more information, please call 612.343.5000 or email ssc@northcentral.edu.

 Academic Support Services

 By providing a personalized one-on-one environment, the Student Success Center staff strives to build professional and personal relationships with students in order to carefully assess their individual needs and offer appropriate academic support.
 Their services can help clarify and reinforce classroom learning, enhance specific skills or provide a network of support for academic aspirations.